seregazhuk/seregazhuk.github.io_old/_posts/2017-01-08-composition-over-inheritance.md

 description: "Differences between inheritance and composition in object-oriented design with examples in PHP"
 ---

-There are two fundamental ways to establish relationships between class in object-orientated design: *inheritance* and *composition*.
+There are two fundamental ways to establish relationships between class in object-oriented design: *inheritance* and *composition*.

-First of all, let's determine that there is no *better* or *worse* principle in object-orientated design.
+First of all, let's determine that there is no *better* or *worse* principle in object-oriented design.
 But there is an *appropriate* design for the concrete task.
 You should use wisely both inheritance or composition, depending on the situation.

 ## Inheritance